theetje/insurance-domain-models/README.md

-# WIA Verzekering met Captive Constructie - Domain Model
+# Test WIA Model - Domain Model

-SIVI AFS-compliant WIA insurance model with captive structure including organization, captive, intermediary (Meijers), and insurer (Hienfeld)
+Test to check Confluence sync with fixed labels

 ## Overview

-This repository contains the domain model for WIA Verzekering met Captive Constructie, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for Test WIA Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.

 ## Structure